-RFIFs are used to adjust the allocation of HCV program funds to PHAs for local changes in rents, utility costs, and tenant incomes.
-To calculate the RFIFs, HUD first forecasts a national inflation factor, which is the annual change in the national average Per Unit Cost (PUC).
-HUD then calculates individual area inflation factors, which are based on the annual changes in the twobedroom Fair Market Rent (FMR) for each area.
+RFIFs are used to adjust the allocation of Housing Choice Voucher (HCV) program funds to PHAs for local changes in rents, utility costs, and tenant incomes.
+To calculate the RFIFs, HUD first forecasts a national inflation factor, which is the predicted annual change in the national average Per Unit Cost (PUC).
+HUD then calculates individual area inflation factors, which are based on the annual changes in the two-bedroom FMR for each area.
 Finally, HUD adjusts the individual area inflation factors to be consistent with the national inflation factor.

 HUD's forecast of the national average PUC is based on forecasts of gross rent and tenant income.
-Each forecast is produced using historical and forecasted macroeconomic data as independent variables, where the forecasts are consistent with the Economic Assumptions of the Administration's FY 2019 Budget.
+Each forecast is produced using historical and forecasted macroeconomic data as independent variables, where the forecasts are consistent with the Economic Assumptions of the Administration's FY 2021 Budget.
 The forecast of gross rent is itself based on forecasts of the Consumer Price Index (CPI) Rent of Primary Residence Index and the CPI Fuels and Utilities Index.
-Forecasted values of these series are applied to the FY 2019 national average two-bedroom FMR to produce a CY 2019 value.
-A "notional" PUC is calculated as the difference between gross rent value and 30 percent of tenant income (the standard for tenant rent contribution in the voucher program).
-The change between the forecasted CY 2019 notional PUC and the CY 2018 notional PUC is the expected national change in PUC, or 4.00 percent.
-HUD uses a notional PUC as opposed to the actual PUC to project costs that are consistent with PHAs leasing the same number and quality of units.
+Forecasted values of these two CPI series are applied to the FY 2020 national average two-bedroom FMR to produce a CY 2020 gross rent value.
+A 'notional" PUC is calculated as the difference between gross rent value and 30 percent of tenant income (the standard for tenant rent contribution in the voucher program).
+The forecast of tenant income is based on a model that uses HUD administrative data and employment data from the Bureau of Labor Statistics.
+The change between the forecasted CY 2020 notional PUC and the CY 2019 notional PUC is the expected national change in PUC, or 4.25 percent.
+HUD uses notional PUCs as opposed to actual PUCs because notional PUCs are not affected by differences in the number and quality of units among PHAs.
 For more information on HUD's forecast methodology, see 82 FR 26710.

-In cases where the FY 2019 FMR is not based on an ad hoc rent survey, the inflation factor for an individual geographic area is based on the annualized change in the area's FMR between FY 2018 and FY 2019.
-These changes in FMRs are then scaled such that the voucher-weighted average of all individual area inflation factors is equal to the national inflation factor, i.e., the expected annual change in national PUC from CY 2018 to CY 2019, and such that no area has a factor less than one.
-For PHAs operating in multiple FMR areas, HUD calculates a voucher-weighted average inflation factor based on the count of vouchers in each FMR area administered by the PHA as captured in HUD administrative data as of December 31, 2018.
+The inflation factor for an individual geographic area is based on the annualized change in the area's FMR between FY 2019 and FY 2020.
+These changes in FMRs are then scaled such that the voucher-weighted average of all individual area inflation factors is equal to the national inflation factor, i.e., the expected annual change in national PUC from CY 2019 to CY 2020, and such that no area has a factor less than one.
+For PHAs operating in multiple FMR areas, HUD calculates a voucher-weighted average inflation factor based on the count of vouchers in each FMR area administered by the PHA as captured in

+HUD administrative data as of December 31, 2019.